Tim-02/COSC310_Individual/Documentations/readme.md

 1. The Graphical User Interface (The Window, Output Terminal and Contents Classes)
 2. The ability to read keywords and phrases from a .txt file (Rules Class)
 3. The canned responses for inputs outside of topic (Found in ChatBot Class in the notUnderstood() method)
+4. Address Feedback (Using Sentiment Classes analyze() method, found within ChatBot Class in the addressFeedback() method)
+5. Create New Sentence out of Stemmed Input (Using the Stemmer class, found within ChatBot Class in the stemInput() Method)

 # Overall Class Structure (Assignment 2): #